 Recommend training, reference materials and full exam outlined in the Study Guide.

-General registration for the first week of all review boards is now OPEN.
+Registration for the JUNE SAN FRANCISCO Review Board is now OPEN.
 Please visit Webassessor to register.
 If all exam sessions fill, then additional registration dates for each review board will open approximately six weeks prior to each review board.
 Please see the schedule below for details.

 |Monday, June 1||July 6-17, 2015||Paris|